James Stack (missionary): Church Missionary Society

 Stack returned to England, leaving New Zealand on 17 September 1831 on the Elizabeth.
 He married Mary West on 6 November 1833.
 He joined the CMS and returned to New Zealand in 1834.
 In 1835 Stack was sent to the mission at Puriri in the Thames area, where his son James West Stack was born.

 Trouble with the Māori caused his transfer to the Bay of Islands where he remained, until in late 1837 Stack reopened the Te Papa Mission at Tauranga, together with the Rev. A. N. Brown and John Alexander Wilson.
-The mission had been closed in March 1836 following a war party lead by Te Waharoa, the leader of the Ngāti Hauā iwi, arriving at Tauranga.
+The mission had been closed in March 1836 following a war party led by Te Waharoa, the leader of the Ngāti Hauā iwi, arriving at Tauranga.

 In January 1838, Stack walked from East Cape to Tūranga, Poverty Bay with William Colenso, Richard Matthews and William Williams.
 In 1839 Stack and his wife Mary joined William Williams at the Tūranga Mission in Poverty Bay.
-In 1841 he was again at the Te Papa Mission in Tauranga.
+In 1841, he was again at the Te Papa Mission in Tauranga.
 From 1842 to 1846 he was at the Rangitukia Mission, which was located 10 km south of East Cape, close to the mouth of the Waiapu River.

 He retired from the CMS in 1847 because of ill-health, both physical and mental, as his sanity had collapsed.
 Stack and his family spend time in Sydney, before travelled back to England, where they arrived in May 1848.
 He died at Barnsbury on 18 April 1883.